sena-00/bandit/README.md

 ![image](https://github.com/sena-00/bandit/assets/156020094/7c711d04-7511-4294-bcb5-db1ab8cadb39)

 We can see that there are 05 open ports.
 If you are in the correct port, replying with the password of the current level should return a SSL Key to the next level.
+If you are at the wrong port, either no option to reply will appear, or the port will simply give back the password you sent.
+1. Trying to connect to 31046 with `openssl s_client -connect localhost:31046` does not allow for replies.
+2. Trying to connect to 31046 with `openssl s_client -connect localhost:31518`